 2. Go to the police

-If Find My Mac manages to locate your MacBook, go straight to the police.
+If Find My manages to locate your MacBook, go straight to the police.
 It’s tempting to tackle the thief on your own.
 However, it’s unlikely that the thief will just hand over your computer, and you may be putting yourself at risk.
 Give the police the information and let them do their job.

 3. Be careful

 Having your Mac stolen is horrible, but losing precious data could be worse.
-Therefore, you should back up your Mac regularly and use CleanMyMac’s Shredder to erase sensitive data you no longer need.
-CleanMyMac X can also uninstall applications you no longer need with one click, and remove junk files from the System, Photos, Apple TV, and Music, keeping your Mac running speedily and smoothly.
+Therefore, you should back up your Mac regularly and use CleanMyMac’s Protection feature to erase private data you no longer need.
+CleanMyMac can also uninstall unused applications with one click, remove junk files, and delete similars and duplicates.
+Try CleanMyMac for free.

-Find My Mac is a brilliant tool for tracking a stolen MacBook or any other Mac, but you must set it up first.
+Find My is a brilliant tool for tracking a stolen MacBook or any other Mac, but you must set it up first.
 So, do that as soon as you finish reading this article.
 If, for any reason, it doesn’t work, try using the tips above for Dropbox, Facebook, and Gmail.
 Above all, your personal safety comes first.
 Don’t attempt to tackle a thief or, in any other way, put yourself at risk of harm in an attempt to recover your computer.
 Contact the police and give them any information you’ve managed to gather.

 Good luck!
 And stay tuned!